Application for Training Program

 - References will be requested on an applicant’s behalf as soon as possible after an application is received.
 These reports must be received by 1 June or will not be considered.
 Applicants will need to ensure that their chosen referees are able to submit the reference by 1 June and are aware of the importance of doing so.

-The ANZTBCRS Regulations and Policies document has been updated (November 2018) and all applicants should be familiar with program requirements.
-Before submitting an application, please read the ANZTBCRS Selection Process Program 2021 document.
+The ANZTBCRS Regulations and Policies document provides detail about the program and all applicants should be familiar with the program requirements.
+Before submitting an application, please read the ANZTBCRS Selection Process document.

-Applicants for the 2021 program must submit their application using the ANZTBCRS Application Form 2021 Program.
+Applicants for the 2022 program must submit their application using the following form: ANZTBCRS Application - 2022 Program.
 Incomplete applications, or those not using the CV template, will not be eligible for consideration.

-The Notras fellowship will not be offered in 2021, however the Fred Stephens Fellowship will be offered, along with the Medtronic Research Fellowship.
+The Notaras fellowship will be offered for the 2022 Program, along with a Medtronic Research Fellowship.
 See Awards for more information.